create3000/x_ite/docs/_posts/components/HAnim/HAnimMotion.md

 *values* field contains all transformation *values*, ordered first by frame, then by joint, and then by transformation Sets of floats in the *values* array matching the order listed in joints and channels fields.

+### SFBool [in, out] **loop** FALSE

+Repeat indefinitely when *loop*=true, repeat only once when *loop*=false.

+### SFBool [in] **next**

+Send *next* output value in keyValue array, and reset internal fraction field to match corresponding value in key array.

+#### Hint

+- This input event will "wrap around" boundary of frame array, i.e. continue from endFrame next to startFrame if necessary.

+#### Warning

+- It is an error to define this transient inputOnly field in an X3D file, instead only use it a destination for ROUTE events.

+### SFBool [in] **previous**

+Send *previous* output value in keyValue array, and reset internal fraction field to match corresponding value in key array.

+#### Hint

+- This input event will "wrap around" boundary of frame array, i.e. continue from startFrame next to endFrame if necessary.

+#### Warning

+- It is an error to define this transient inputOnly field in an X3D file, instead only use it a destination for ROUTE events.

 ### SFInt32 [in, out] **frameIndex** 0 <small>[0,∞)</small>

 *frameIndex* indicates index of current frame.
 Note that *frameIndex* can be modified whether the Motion node is enabled or not, and becomes effective when the next animation cycle occurs.
 Thus the *frameIndex* value indicates the frame currently (or next) being processed.